tarunn04/IMU-Sensor-Robot/README.md

 Imu sensor robot using webots

 Hello
-We all created a simulation of IMU Sensor mobile robot.
+We all and created a simulation of IMU Sensor mobile robot.
 Which includes object avoidance properties.
 .rar file over there extract it so that you can open simulation in your webot. in controller folder you can find code for controller as well as robot Code which is in C language uploaded for controller as well as for robot.